 - AltiVec SIMD vector processing

-- Automotive space from Powertrain, Body and Chassis, to Safety and Infotainment.
+- Automotive – from Powertrain, Body, and Chassis, to Safety and Infotainment.

-- Compute – Volume server to the fastest and most resilient enterprise servers
+- Computing – From volume servers to the fastest and most resilient enterprise servers

-- Consumer – core technology for the innovative game consoles (X-Box 360, Wii, PS3)
+- Consumer – core technology for innovative game consoles (X-Box 360, Wii, PS3)

 - High Performance Computing – Sequoia, the IBM BlueGene/Q system

 - Wired Communications